 Please share your understanding of action research either in your forums or learning circle meetings or with others whom you know who are doing action research.
 If you are working alone, you are welcome to use the forum on this site, or the Facebook link at the bottom of the page to share your ideas.
 The forum can be reached from the menu at the top of any page.

 What are the characteristics of action research you find most compelling?

 What have you done in the past that comes close to the action research process?

 If you have an idea of what you might do for your action research, you might share it at this point?

 D. Writing - Describe Action Research

 If you generate your report over time, it will seem more manageable.
-There will be a "Writing" activity in each of the following tutorials, so at the end, you are assembling and editing the rather than starting to write about action research.
+There will be a "writing" activity in each of the following tutorials, so at the end, you are assembling and editing rather than starting to write about action research.